 I’m a night owl, which is why I’m writing this post at 1am!

-I am a belly sleeper and I love our memory foam mattress (the knock off Costco brand!)
-It took us 4 mattress in 5 years to finally find a mattress I love.
-Although we sleep on a relatively new mattress, we still sit on the sofa in our living room that was handed down to us when a family friend’s parents died.
+I am a belly sleeper and I love our DIY Latex Mattress.
+We still sit on the sofa in our living room that was handed down to us when a family friend’s parents died.
 This sofa must seriously be almost as old as I am.

 What scares me?
 I’m not really afraid of spiders.
 I’m not afraid of snakes.
 I don’t mess with copperheads, but I think little garter snakes are cute.
 I try to pass on a natural wonder and respect for nature to my boys.
 Freaking out about a spider doesn’t help that goal.
 I think what scares me most is the thought of losing my boys.
 I have a fear of them drowning.
 They are not the best swimmers, but we’re still working on it.